LONG

 Source

-A curated static dataset of Australia's major commodity export ports — Port Hedland, Dampier, Hay Point, Gladstone, Newcastle, and others — with each port's location, state, primary commodities handled, and contextual notes.
-The dataset is also used internally by the Ships layer to classify vessels by destination port and to infer approach/departure direction.
+A curated static dataset of 27 major Australian commodity and trade ports — including Port Hedland, Dampier, Hay Point, Gladstone, Newcastle, Brisbane, Sydney/Port Botany, Geelong, Mackay, Weipa, Bunbury, and others — with each port's location, state, primary commodity category, and common AIS destination aliases.
+The port list serves a dual role: it drives the Mining Ports map layer and is the reference table used by the Ships & Ship Tracking pipeline to classify vessels by destination, determine approach/departure direction, and calculate nearest-port distances.

 Assumptions & limitations